 - Direct calls from a specialty pharmacy to coordinate prescription refills and delivery

-- The specialty pharmacy will call from area code 407 to schedule delivery of VALCHLOR.
+- The specialty pharmacy will call from area codes 844, 955, or 877 to schedule delivery of VALCHLOR.
 Patients must answer this call

 - Financial assistance for eligible patients